FleischerResearchLab/biosses_d2v/README.md

-# biosses-doc2vec
+# biosses-doc2vec: Benchmarking the BIOSSES dataset streamlined!

-## Introduction:
+## What is BIOSSES?
-**biosses-doc2vec** is a streamlined module to benchmark the BIOSSES dataset with a configurable Doc2Vec (Paragraph Vector) model.

-BIOSSES is short for [Biomedical Semantic Similarity Estimation System](https://tabilab.cmpe.boun.edu.tr/BIOSSES/), a series of methods, including supervised and ontology-based ones (utilizing WordNet and UMLS), to assess similarity between biomedical sentences proposed by [Soğancıoğlu et al. (2017)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5870675/).
-Each method in the original BIOSSES was devised such that similarity scores are computed and benchmarked with gold standard scores in terms of the Pearson correlation metric.
+BIOSSES is short for [Biomedical Semantic Similarity Estimation System](https://tabilab.cmpe.boun.edu.tr/BIOSSES/), a series of methods to assess similarity between biomedical sentences proposed by [Soğancıoğlu et al. (2017)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5870675/).
+Each method in the original BIOSSES produces their own similarity scores and are then benchmarked in terms of the Pearson correlation metric.

-The dataset in question is a collection of 100 sentence pairs picked from the [TAC 2014 Biomedical Summarization Track Dataset](https://tac.nist.gov/2014/BiomedSumm/) related to biomedical literature only.
-Similarity between each sentence pair has been judged, assigned integer scores by 5 human expert annotators and also included along with the [sentences](https://tabilab.cmpe.boun.edu.tr/BIOSSES/DataSet.html).
+The benchmark dataset is a collection of 100 biomedical sentence pairs picked from the [TAC 2014 Biomedical Summarization Track Dataset](https://tac.nist.gov/2014/BiomedSumm/).
+Similarity between each sentence pair has been assigned integer scores by 5 human expert annotators and included along with the [sentences](https://tabilab.cmpe.boun.edu.tr/BIOSSES/DataSet.html).

-The **biosses-doc2vec** module implements the paragraph vector ([Le & Mikolov, 2014](https://arxiv.org/pdf/1405.4053.pdf)) approach to the benchmark, which was mentioned in the BIOSSES paper.
-To date, Doc2Vec (Gensim) is the only popular open-source realization of the paragraph vector in Python and hence used as the sole model architecture in this module.
-Doc2Vec is made configurable with regard to parameters including but definitely not limited to vector size, minimum count of words, alpha rate, etc. (see [documentation](https://radimrehurek.com/gensim/models/doc2vec.html)) Since BIOSSES trained the paragraph vectors on a subset of a subset (called Open Access Subset) of publicly available PubMed Central text data (~4GB, ~37K articles), **biosses-doc2vec** does the same and more.
-This module allows users to download bulk Open Access packages of their own choosing and pool in any number of articles also of their own choosing.
-From there, users can opt to use the corpus, lemmatized or not, as an iterator or a list based on their memory and time constraints.
-There is also an option to run all the training and benchmarking with just one line in the CLI.

-## Classes:
+## What does **biosses-doc2vec** do?

+**biosses-doc2vec** implements the paragraph vector approach ([Le & Mikolov, 2014](https://arxiv.org/pdf/1405.4053.pdf)) to  benchmarking BIOSSES sentences.

+**biosses-doc2vec** uses the Doc2Vec model library from Gensim as it is the only popular open-source implementation of the paragraph vector model in Python as of now ([documentation](https://radimrehurek.com/gensim/models/doc2vec.html)).

+**biosses-doc2vec** also implements the training corpus for Doc2Vec –– PubMed Central articles in the Open Access Subset part of which the original BIOSSES's paragraph vectors were trained on.
+Different levels of granularity are available via a FTP server to download these articles (see [this](https://www.ncbi.nlm.nih.gov/pmc/tools/ftp/)).
+  - **biosses-doc2vec** allows bulk downloads (i.e. not by individual articles) of Commercial and Non-Commercial packages only.

+Finally, **`biosses-doc2vec.py`** can be used in the CLI to execute both the training and benchmarking in just one line.

+## What are the classes in **biosses-doc2vec** for?

-### 1. BIOSSESDataset:
+### **BIOSSESDataset**:

-This class represents the BIOSSES dataset itself, starting with enabling users to download and handle biomedical sentence pairs and gold standard annotator scores as 2 separate DataFrames.
+Enables downloading and converting biomedical sentence pair and annotator score tables into 2 separate DataFrames.

-The sentences and scores are stored in tables in Microsoft Word files so [**python-docx**](https://pypi.org/project/python-docx/) was used to parse data from those files. **BIOSSESDataset** also does the benchmarking if the following are supplied: (1) the model, (2) whether the corpus was lemmatized and (3) stopwords removed during training.
+Benchmarks a Doc2Vec model via `benchmark_with_d2v` with the Pearson correlation metric.

+### **PMCOASubsetCorpus**:

+Downloads a corpus that can be either part or all of the PubMed Central Open Access Subset.
+  - Since corpus bulk directories are named after the alphanumeric grouping of journal titles they contain, users can specify by passing to `packages` an iterable of any combination of the following groupings: `0-9A-B` **(default)**, `C-H`, `I-N`, `O-Z`.

+  - Users can also choose the exact number of articles to be loaded into the resulting corpus, along with options of lemmatization and turning it into an iterator or a list in memory.

+### **Doc2VecRunner**:

+An abstraction to streamline training Doc2Vec on a particular corpus.
+  - `**kwargs` refers to any parameters passed into the instantiation of Doc2Vec [here](https://radimrehurek.com/gensim/models/doc2vec.html#gensim.models.doc2vec.Doc2Vec), **except** `documents` and `corpus_file`.